 It’s all about knowing your buyer and putting the right content in front of them at the right time.

-Content is highly valuable, it should be used to do everything from demand generation to lead conversion.
+Therefore, content is highly valuable, it should be used to do everything from demand generation to lead conversion.
 When we send emails out to our base, what’s in them?
 Content.
 Now companies are even using content in lieu of a pricing page to continually engage customers showing that their company is one that buyers would want to work with rather than just going for the sale.

-How to Manage Your Content
+Managing Your Content

 The first step to managing your content is to figure out who is responsible for it.
 Is it the entire marketing team working in tandem and holding each other accountable?
 Or does one person in the marketing department or the company at large manage the content?
 Regardless of how you approach managing content, there are three things you want you to think about: